The 5 Biggest Tax Credits You Might Qualify For

-The full credit is available to people whose modified adjusted gross income is $80,000 or less, or $160,000 or less for married couples filing jointly.
-These income limits are higher than those for another education credit, the Lifetime Learning Credit.
+- The full credit is available to people whose modified adjusted gross income (MAGI) is $80,000 or less, or $160,000 or less for married couples filing jointly.

 The Lifetime Learning Credit, also established to offset the costs of post-secondary education, differs from the American Opportunity Tax Credit in that it is available for any years of post-secondary education, not just the first four.
 Also, the credit is available for people not pursuing a degree.

-The Savers Credit, formerly the Retirement Savings Contributions Credit, is for eligible contributions to retirement plans such as qualified investment retirement accounts, 401(k)s and certain other retirement plans.
-Taxpayers with the least income qualify for the greatest credit -- up to $1,000 for those filing as single, or $2,000 if filing jointly.
+The Savers Tax Credit, formerly the Retirement Savings Contributions Credit, is for eligible contributions to retirement plans, such as qualified investment retirement accounts, 401(k)s and certain other retirement plans.
+Taxpayers with the least income qualify for the greatest credit—up to $1,000 for those filing as single, or $2,000 if filing jointly.

 - For 2023 the maximum income for the Savers Tax Credit is $36,500 for single filers, $54,750 for heads of household, and $73,000 for those married and filing jointly.